Custody and guardianship both allow someone else to care for a minor child. The main difference is how they’re set up. Keep reading to find out more.

 Better than a verbal agreement, a quickly drafted written agreement provides at least some potential protection.
 In this sense, an informal written agreement certainly is better than a verbal agreement, but it can still be easily challenged.
 When looking for how to prepare documents to stand up to future challenges, we always advise putting them together in such a way that it answers all the questions a judge would have about your wishes.
 That’s why when we prepare guardianship plans, we put all these wishes, desires, values, and more into a well prepared and notarized Last Will and Testament.

 Placing your guardianship plan in your Last Will means a couple of things.
 First, because you probably had an attorney’s input on the structuring of the guardianship plan, it will be structured to be clear enough to avoid being challenged.
 Second, it automatically becomes part of the probate process, for which your family will likely have an attorney helping them through.
 If the plan is part of your Will, the attorney will be working to make sure your wishes are carried out according to what you have drafted.

 Alternatives to Placing Your Guardianship Plan in a Will or Estate Plan?

 It is possible to create a Guardianship Plan and not have it be part of your Will.
-This will get you set up with the basics of a Kids Protection (and Guardianship) Plan.
+This will get you set up with the basics of a Family Estate (and Guardianship) Plan.
 You’ll still want to consider having an attorney involved in this process, even if you can use that link to start laying out your desires without one.
 The benefits, as described before, are that with an attorney’s assistance you’ll be creating a plan that will stand up to the scrutiny the law requires a judge to pay to your desires and the well-being of your children.